All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Zoom can be run from a browser tab.
 However, most users have the downloadable Zoom Client for Meetings installed locally, as the download process begins automatically when someone starts or joins their first meeting.

-The local app gives Zoom control over host and participant computers.
+The local app gives Zoom control over the host and participant computers.
 For example, there’s an option to “enable hardware acceleration for receiving videos.”
 There are also noise-canceling options that rely on local control.

 Attendee view